-This prospectus is part of a registration statement on Form S-1 (the "Registration Statement") that we filed with the Securities and Exchange Commission (the "SEC") using the "shelf" registration process.
-Under this shelf registration process, the Selling Securityholders may, from time to time, sell the securities offered by them described in this prospectus.
-We will not receive any proceeds from the sale by such Selling Securityholders of the securities offered by them described in this prospectus.
-This prospectus also relates to the issuance by us of the shares of common stock issuable upon the exercise of any Warrants.
-We will not receive any proceeds from the sale of shares of common stock underlying the Warrants pursuant to this prospectus, except with respect to amounts received by us upon the exercise of the Warrants for cash.
-We will not receive any proceeds from the sale of shares of common stock issued pursuant to the SPA, except with respect to amounts received by us upon the exercise by the Selling Securityholders of their option under the SPA to purchase such shares.
+This prospectus is part of a registration statement on Form S-1 (the "Registration Statement") that we filed with the Securities and Exchange Commission (the "SEC") using a "shelf" registration process.
+Under this shelf registration process, the Selling Securityholders may, from time to time, sell the securities offered by them as described in this prospectus.
+This prospectus also relates to the issuance by us, from time to time, of shares of our common stock upon exercise of the public warrants and, solely to the extent the private warrants are publicly sold prior their exercise, the issuance by us, from time to time, of shares of our common stock upon exercise of the private warrants.
+We will not receive any proceeds from the sale by the Selling Securityholders of the securities offered by them as described in this prospectus.
+However, we may receive up to approximately \$34.6 million to the extent the private warrants and public warrants are exercised in full on a cash basis.